How to Structure a Therapeutic Exercise Program for a Dog Recovering from Knee Surgery?

 The initial phase of rehabilitation following a knee surgery is often gentle and cautious.
 Based on your dog’s surgical injury and the veterinary surgeon’s advice, this phase may last from a few days to a couple of weeks.
 The aim here is to prevent stiffness, enhance circulation, and gradually build strength in the knee joint and adjoining muscles without causing undue pain or stress.

-Avez-vous vu cela : What’s the Best Method for Teaching a Dog Recall in a Distracting Environment?
+Avez-vous vu cela : What’s the Most Effective Way to Train a Blind Dog to Navigate a New Environment?

 Passive range of motion (PROM) exercises are commonly recommended in this phase.
 These exercises involve moving the dog’s knee joint gently and is performed while the dog is in a relaxed, laying down position.
 Remember, the movements should be slow and controlled, and any signs of discomfort from your dog should warrant an immediate pause.